 Anne T. Vo, Ph.D. is Assistant Professor of Clinical Medical Education and Director of Evaluation at the Keck School of Medicine of the University of Southern California.
 Anne’s research interests lie at the intersection of comparative evaluation theory, evaluation capacity building, and organizational development.
 Her scholarship aims to enhance the field’s understanding of how evaluation can be done rigorously and how evaluative knowledge can be leveraged to drive change.
 Anne’s work can be found in the field’s flagship journals (American Journal of Evaluation, New Directions for Evaluation, Evaluation and Program Planning) as articles, book chapters, and books.
 Anne’s evaluation practice is centered on serving organizations whose constituents come from communities of need, including low-income disadvantaged youth in the K-20 pipeline across Greater Los Angeles, educators working in politically challenging environments in Southeast Asia, and those with stigmatized health conditions such as HIV and obesity.
 She has also lectured and offered workshops on logic modeling, data analysis and research methods, and publishing in peer-reviewed journals at various universities, evaluation societies, and medical conferences across the country.

-Alma Boutin-Martinez, Ph.D. is the Senior Institutional Research Analyst at Fielding Graduate University.
-In this role, Alma provides data and analyses to support program evaluation, institutional and program accreditation, learning assessment, and senior management decision-making to advance the university’s mission.
-Alma earned a PhD in Education from the University of California, Santa Barbara (UCSB) and a Master’s degree in Psychology from California State University, Fullerton.
-Prior to joining Fielding, Alma worked at UCSB Collaborate, the University of California Educational Evaluation Center, and the Fullerton Longitudinal Study on projects related to instructional design, educational program evaluation, and longitudinal data analysis.
+Alma Boutin-Martinez, Ph.D., is the Senior Institutional Research Analyst at Fielding Graduate University.
+In this role, she provides data and analyses to support program evaluation, institutional and program accreditation, learning assessment, and institutional decision-making to advance the university’s mission.
+Alma earned a Ph.D. in Education with an emphasis in Cultural Perspective and Comparative Education from the University of California, Santa Barbara (UCSB).
+Prior to joining Fielding, Alma worked as an instructional design consultant at UCSB Collaborate and provided support to faculty and teaching assistants regarding course management technology.
+In addition, Alma worked for the University of California Educational Evaluation Center and Mosaic Network, INC on multiple projects including the impact of Grant Evaluation Management Solution (GEMS) on the Partnership for Children of Cumberland County and worked on an evaluation of the multi-campus UC Online Instructional Pilot Project.
+Alma also worked as a researcher for four years at the Fullerton Longitudinal Study.
+Alma has published research on academic resilience, parental engagement, literacy, and academic intrinsic motivation.

 Emi Fujita-Conrads, M.A. is a current Ph.D. student in the Social Research Methodology division at the University of California, Los Angeles specializing in Evaluation.
 She earned her M.A. from the University in 2017.
 Emi is a graduate researcher at UCLA, where she conducts evaluations with campus support programs and community colleges.
 Prior to graduate school, Emi supported research and evaluation work at a national youth mentoring non-profit.
 Her research interests include using evaluation for program improvement and methods for conducting social justice focused and culturally responsive evaluations.